 Day 11 - Chiang Rai - boat down the Kok to Chiang Rai

-Head west to the picturesque town of Tha Ton on the Burmese border, from where, after visiting a spectacular mountain-top pagoda, we’ll travel by boat down the bucolic Kok River past forests, mountains and riverside villages to Chiang Rai.
+Head west to the picturesque town of Tha Ton on the Burmese border, from where, after a visit to a spectacular mountain-top pagoda, we’ll travel by boat down the picturesque Kok River past forests, mountains and riverside villages to Chiang Rai.
 Evening tour of the town’s famous night bazaar.

-Overnight: Chiang Rai Transport: Minibus, Boat, Walk, Meals: B, L,
+Overnight: Chiang Rai Transport: Boat, Walk, Meals: B, L,

 Day 12 - Chiang Rai - the Black House and the White Temple

-We’ll take in a couple of Chiang Rai’s most famous sites – the celebrated Wat Rong Khun (White Temple) and the lesser known Black House open-air cultural centre and art gallery – before a scenic drive through the mountains to our final destination, Chiang Mai.
+We’ll take in some of Chiang Rai’s most famous sites – the celebrated Wat Rong Khun (White Temple), the unique ‘Blue Temple’, Wat Rong Suea Ten and the lesser-known Ban Dam (Black House) open-air cultural centre and art gallery.
+Afternoon scenic drive through the mountains to our final destination, Chiang Mai.

 Overnight: Chiang Mai Transport: Minibus, Meals: B, L,

 Day 13 - Chiang Mai - walking tour of the old city

 Morning walking tour of some of the sites of the Old Town with its narrow lanes, street markets, ornate old temples and cute coffee shops.
 Afternoon at leisure to relax by the pool, try out a traditional massage or perhaps check out the local handicrafts?

 Overnight: Chiang Mai Transport: Walk, Meals: B, D,